For American Express cardholders, the Membership Rewards program provides a fantastic opportunity to earn points and redeem them for travel.

 Most loyalty programs have shopping portals that award points for online purchases.

-While American Express used to have a shopping mall, it has been replaced by Amex Offers.
+While American Express used to have a shopping mall, it has been replaced by the popular Amex Offers.
 These are located at the bottom of the page once you log into your account.

 You will find select offers from various merchants that will provide statement credits or bonus Membership Rewards points for purchases.
 Make sure to use the specific card to which the offer is attached or you won’t earn the extra points or the statement credit.